iancollington/docker-images/README.md

 # Docker images repo

-All these images are publish on Docker Hub at http://hub.docker.com/r/iancollington
+All these images are published on Docker Hub at http://hub.docker.com/r/iancollington